• Green forest with woman walking with a backpack.

 Step into the central Pyrenees on a small-group walking holiday based in Saint-Girons in the Couserans region of Ariège, southern France.

-Based at La Cachette de Nina a newly renovated hotel set within a wooded park, this walking holiday allows you to experience the big mountains of the French Pyrenees in an accessible way while returning to the same welcoming hotel each evening.
-You will hike through high passes, forests, limestone formations, and open plateaus beneath Mont Valier, while exploring the human stories that shaped this land during the Second World War and beyond.
+Based at La Cachette de Nina a hotel set within a wooded park, this walking holiday allows you to experience the big mountains of the French Pyrenees in an accessible way while returning to the same welcoming hotel each evening.

-This guided walking break offers:
+This guided hiking tour offers:

-• An escorted walking holiday based in the French Pyrenees
+• An escorted walking holiday based in the French Pyrenees when trails are at their most beautiful

 • Moderate mountain hikes with big views and flexible pacing